-We don't have to tell you that a cover letter has an introduction, two body paragraphs, and a conclusion.
-What you really want to know is how to make the most of your limited space—and Keating has you covered.
+A formal letter like a cover letter requires an introduction, two body paragraphs, and a conclusion.
+The cover letter should be concise and every sentence should illustrate your expertise, why you are a fit for the role, and why you are interested in the company.
+That said, how do you make the most of the limited space in your cover letter?
+Keating has you covered.
 While having a compelling opening is always attention-grabbing, the content of your second and third paragraphs can make all the difference too.

-"So instead, you want to tell them something you've done or achieved that you wouldn't have been able to do if you didn't have that critical skill," she explains.
-"So if the ability to multitask and handle complex projects is one of the experiences, they are looking for, if you write about how you managed three concurrent projects all with budgets up to five million dollars, that clearly shows the hiring manager that you can handle complex projects and can multitask."
+"Tell them something you've done or achieved that you wouldn't have been able to do if you didn't have that critical skill," she explains.
+"If the ability to multitask and handle complex projects is one of the experiences, if you write about how you managed three concurrent projects all with budgets up to five million dollars, that clearly shows the hiring manager that you can handle complex projects and can multitask."

 According to Keating, the third paragraph of your cover letter should answer the question of Why them?
 Why this company?
-This is your chance to give specific reasons about why you are interested in a company, and you want to show that you understand what makes them different from their competitors.
+Give specific reasons for why you are interested in a company, and demonstrate that you understand what makes them different from their competitors.

 "The most common mistake is that people give a generic reason for wanting to work at a company," explains Keating.
 "They'll say, 'I want to work for Apple because it's a leading technology company changing the way people communicate.'
 If you could give that same exact reason for wanting to work at Microsoft, then your reason isn't specific enough."
-To make your cover letter stand out, "make sure you understand what makes this company unique and then articulate why that's of interest to you," she elaborates.
+To make your cover letter stand out, find a way to articulate what makes this company unique and why that's of interest to you, Keating elaborates.

-You also want to ensure you're demonstrating the value you bring to the company in this paragraph.
-"The other mistake people make is they'll explain everything they have to gain from working at the company," explains Keating.
-"Instead, you want to show how your skills and the company's goals are a fit or how their values or their culture is in alignment with your values—it should be like two puzzle pieces fitting together."
+Also, demonstrate the value you bring to the company in this paragraph.
+Rather than explain everything you have to gain from working at the company, says Keating, "show how your skills and the company's goals are a fit or how their values or their culture is in alignment with your values—it should be like two puzzle pieces fitting together."

-"I'm usually coaching people who are in their 20s or early 30s, and given that our generation doesn't typically write formal letters, it can be a daunting task" says Keating.
+Finally, Keating stresses the importance of being patient with yourself, especially if you aren't accustomed to formal writing.
+"I'm usually coaching people who are in their 20s or early 30s, and given that our generation doesn't typically write formal letters, it can be a daunting task," says Keating.
 "So if it's uncomfortable and it feels really awkward as you get your first draft on paper, know that that feeling is totally normal.
 I don't know many people who can just sit down and write a cover letter in an hour that they love, so know that it often takes a couple drafts to get there."